On the molecules of numerical semigroups, Puiseux monoids, and Puiseux algebras: Monoids, Atoms, and Molecules

-In this section we go over the basic nomenclature related to commutative cancellative monoids as well as the main concepts of factorization theory we shall use later.
-Here we also introduce the necessary terminology concerning numerical semigroups and Puiseux monoids, which are the most important families of commutative monoids we deal with in this paper.
-For a self-contained approach to the theory of commutative semigroups we suggest \cite{pG01} of Grillet, and for extensive background on factorization theory the reader might want to consult \cite{GH06} of Geroldinger and Halter-Koch.
+In this section we review the nomenclature and main concepts on commutative monoids and factorization theory we shall be using later.
+For a self-contained approach to the theory of commutative monoids we suggest~\cite{pG01} by P.~A.~Grillet, and for background on non-unique factorization theory of atomic monoids and integral domains the reader might want to consult \cite{GH06}~by A.~Geroldinger and F.~Halter-Koch.